seanpierce/live.introtorhythm.com/README.md

 exit
 ```

-## Stopping, starting, or removing the container
+### Stopping, starting, or removing the container

+Note that this configuration does not allow for the typical ways of stopping and restarting icecast, thus, any change to the _/etc/icecast.xml_ frequires a container restart (stop/start).

 ```shell
 docker ps # prints a list of running containers